We hear a lot of Christians, as well as humanists, talking about 'peace' today, often without defining what they mean.

 Capital Punishment is an issue where Christians are on both sides and hold opposing views.

-Augusto Zimmermann has prepared a brief overview in the hope that you will explore the Scriptures yourself to find the true Biblical position.
+Augusto Zimmermann, Senior Lecturer in Law at Murdoch University in Western Australia, has prepared a brief overview in the hope that you will explore the Scriptures yourself to find the true Biblical position.

 What does the Bible say about Capital Punishment?